-Next, we introduced an additional TE-driven adaptation process to these models.
-We assumed that the adaptation process represents a modification of the kinematic plan, when there is a failure (i.e., a TE > target size), and then added the kinematic plan adaptation process on the top of the flat learning models (Fig. 6A).
-We thus refer to these two models as the 'hierarchical' OFC model and the 'hierarchical' VS model, respectively.
+'hierarchical' OFC model and the 'hierarchical' VS model, respectively.
 The kinematic plan adaptation process was assumed to be activated only in the presence of failure and modulated by TE so that the trajectory is adjusted to change in the opposite direction to the TE.
 In the absence of failure (i.e., TE < target size), the kinematic plan subtly decays across trials to the original plan (i.e., the straight direction towards the target).
 We assume that the decay stops when the motor cost of the generated reaching goes below a small value of threshold (see Methods for details of implementation).
 This assumption was done to reproduce the persistent curved null trajectory.

-In the hierarchical OFC model, this process was implemented by a direction bias (Mistry et al., 2013) (Fig. 6B), which was incorporated into the cost function within the flat OFC model (see Methods for details).
+In the hierarchical OFC model, this process was implemented by a direction bias [26] (Fig 6B), which was incorporated into the cost function within the flat OFC model (see Methods for details).
 In the hierarchical VS model, the initial direction of the desired trajectory (Fig 6B) was modified in the same way as the hierarchical OFC model (see Methods).
-By including this TE-driven adaptation process, both models (Figs. 5C, F) could explain all the features of the trajectory adaptation in LIPF, including the non-monotonic change of the LD during the adaptation phase, and the appearance of the new null trajectory after de-adaptation.
-In the absence of failure, as in VDCF, both models predict the same results as their flat counterparts (Figs. 5A, D).
+By including this TE-driven adaptation process, both models (Fig 7C, 7D, 7E and 7F) could explain all the features of the trajectory adaptation in LIPF-Null and LIPF-PEC, including the non-monotonic change of the LD during the adaptation phase, and the appearance of the new null trajectory after de-adaptation in the LIPF-Null or disappearance of that in the LIPF-PEC.
+In the absence of failure, as in VDCF, both models predict the same results as their flat counterparts (Fig 5A and 5B).